makinacorpus/vms/README.rst

 Manage several Virtualboxes
 +++++++++++++++++++++++++++
-You can tweak some settings via a special config file: ``vagrant_config.rb``
+You can tweak some settings via a special config file: ``vagrant_config.yml``

   - Read the Vagrantfile top section, containing VM cpu and memory settings and even more.
-  - From there, as explained, you should create a .vagrant_config.rb file, to alter what you need.
+  - From there, as explained, you should create a .vagrant_config.yml file, to alter what you need.
 For exemple, you can clone the **vms** git repository on another place where you can manage another vagrant based virtualbox vm.

 Notorious settings are the apt mirror to use at startup, the number of cpus, the